Environmental Sustainability Management

 Though, the Company’s water treatment system has been designed as zero discharge, but the Company still inspected quality of water, both within and outside the plant, as follows:

-1. Inspect quality of treated water at 4 stations by the third-party agency approved by the Industrial Works Department.
-Results obtained were better than the standard value of effluent as per specified in the Notification of the Ministry of Industry B.E.
+1. Inspect the quality of treated water at 4 stations by the third-party agency approved by the Industrial Works Department.
+The results obtained were better than the standard value of effluent as per specified in the Notification of the Ministry of Industry B.E.
 2560.

-2. Inspect quality of subsurface water at 9 stations on semi-annual basis by the third-party agency approved by the Industrial Works Department.
-Currently, Thailand does not have the relevant standards on subsurface water, so the Company monitored any possible change but from analysis conducted during the past years, no significant change was detected.
+2. Inspect the quality of subsurface water at 9 stations on semi-annual basis by the third-party agency approved by the Department of Industrial Works.
+Currently, Thailand has no relevant standards on subsurface water, but the Company has monitored any change that may occur.
+No significant change was detected from analysis conducted during the past years.

-3. Inspect quality of surface water in public water sources at 3 stations, Klong Tha Kham, Klong Mae Rumpueng’ s headwaters and end of Klong Mae Rumpueng, on semi-annual basis by the third party agency approved by the Industrial Works Department to ensure that business operations of the Company will not have any impact to the environment.
+3. Inspect the quality of surface water in public water sources at 3 stations on a semi-annual basis by the third-party agency approved by the Department of Industrial Works to ensure that business operations of the Company will not have any impact to the environment.
+Results from inspection of surface water were as follows:

 Chemical Usage

 Various chemicals were used in the water production system in the hot-rolled coil production line and hot-rolled coil pickled and oiled production lines.
-During the past year, the Company did not use new chemical in the plant and chemical usage rate in the processes did not have tendency to increase.
-In addition, inspection results pursuant to the ISO 14001 and ISO 45001 standards on chemical control and management in the plant were under the operating standards.
-However, there were some recommendations, but the relevant parties have already prepared the plan for such improvement.
+During 2025, the Company did not use new chemical in the plant and chemical usage rate in the processes did not have tendency to increase.
+In addition, inspection results pursuant to ISO 14001 and ISO 45001 standards on chemical control and management in the plant were under the operating standards.
+However, there were some recommendations which the relevant parties have already taken into account for improvement.

 Pollution and Waste Management